ruchikachavhan/ruchikachavhan.github.io/_pages/about.md

 Apart from academics, I enjoy yoga, running, weight-lifting, or reading novels in my leisure time.

 Please have a look at my [CV](https://drive.google.com/file/d/1O8qUcbYJ5tNEUPUO-rjULhWeiLQjRpCn/view?usp=sharing) for more details on my academic front.
-I maintain a list of my publications and research  under the Research tab.
+I maintain a list of my publications and research  under the Publications tab.

 ### Updates